Abdelpakey/Issues-I-had-when-Installing-Matconvnet-Python/README.md

             assert(functools.reduce(lambda x,y: x and y, [isinstance(p,tuple) for p in points], False))

- 6. If map function doesnt have lenth add list before map.
+ 6. If map function doesnt have length add list before map.

- 7. The same for all trax files (e.g. images, Region,...)
+ 7. The same for all trax files (e.g. Images, Region,...)